Horusstv/Deploy-and-Test-a-SIEM-in-an-Azure-VM/README.md

 The purpose of this exercise is to create a VM in Azure and deploy a SIEM in the newly created machine, after that test the SIEM by creating an alert and analyze the information you receive in the SIEM.

+The particular SIEM to be deployed is one that comes with the Azure services itself called Microsoft Sentinel.

 ## Create an account in Azure
 - Create an Azure account [here](https://azure.microsoft.com/) (I am not affiliated, this is just the regular link)